Christmas in Quebec City

 Most families in Quebec City follow the European tradition of opening their presents on Christmas Eve.
 Some of them also attend Midnight Mass.
 As a result, many businesses will close early on December 24th and will remain closed for Christmas Day.

-Between a European style Christmas market, thousands of lights and festive decorations in the old city, and plenty of other things to do, Quebec City is one of the best destinations for Christmas markets in Canada.
+Between European-style Christmas markets, thousands of lights and festive decorations in the old city, and plenty of other things to do, Quebec City is one of the best destinations for Christmas markets in Canada.

 To enjoy all the activities, both Christmas-related and year round, you will need 3-5 days in Quebec City.
 While there are a few activities open late, there are many that close by 4-5 pm, so its worth it to have a rough itinerary in mind.
 This is what my family did when we visited Quebec City at Christmas – there was so much to do and we didn’t want to miss anything!